hack-r/ILANA1/README.md

 DAN's author gained attention for showing that hacking-related code could be generated with his prompt whereas ChatGPT refused such a command.
 But the same code could be obtained from ChatGPT directly when requested appropriately (and allowing for pseudo-random variation in responses).

 There's also fine-tuning, but true customization requires custom training.
 Such versions of ILANA are in progress.
 I'm not sure if they will  be for my personal use or if there's a value-add for others.

+## Updates

+  - v1.1 has been released.
+It removes the last of DAN's non-sense and adds reference to other jailbreaks and their improved functionality, such as embedding images.